 Symptoms of kidney (renal) mucormycosis include:

 - Pain in the upper abdomen or back

 Symptoms of skin (cutaneous) mucormycosis include a single, painful, hardened area of skin that may have a blackened center.

-The doctor or nurse will examine you.
-An ear-nose-throat (ENT) doctor should be seen if you are having sinus problems.
+Your health care provider will examine you.
+See an ear-nose-throat (ENT) doctor if you are having sinus problems.

 Surgery should be done immediately to remove all dead and infected tissue.
 Surgery can lead to disfiguration because it may involve removal of the palate, parts of the nose, or parts of the eye.
 Without such aggressive surgery, however, chances of survival are greatly decreased.

-Mucormycosis has an extremely high death rate even when aggressive surgery is done.
-Death rates range from 25 - 85% depending on the body area involved and your overall health.
+Mucormycosis has an extremely high death rate, even when aggressive surgery is done.
+Risk of death depends on the area of the body involved and your overall health.

-Blindness (if the optic nerve is involved)
+- Blindness (if the optic nerve is involved)

-Clotting or blockage of brain or lung blood vessels (thrombosis)
+- Clotting or blockage of brain or lung blood vessels

 Kontoyiannis DP, Lewis RE.
 Agents of mucormycosis and entomophthoramycosis.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 259.
+8th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 260.